dart-lang/native/pkgs/ffigen/README.md

 ### How does ObjC method filtering work?

-Methods and properties on ObjC interfaces and protocol can be filtered using the `member-filter` option under `objc-interfaces` and `objc-protocols`.
+Methods and properties on ObjC interfaces and protocols can be filtered using the `member-filter` option under `objc-interfaces` and `objc-protocols`.
 For simplicity we'll focus on interface methods, but the same rules apply to properties and protocols.
 There are two parts to the filtering process: matching the interface, and then filtering the method.

-The syntax of `member-filter` is a YAML map from pattern to `include`/`exclude` rules, and `include` and `exclude` are each a list of patterns.
+The syntax of `member-filter` is a YAML map from a pattern to some `include`/`exclude` rules, and `include` and `exclude` are each a list of patterns.

 ```yaml
 objc-interfaces: